 Ivation 70 Pint Energy Star – Nice Dehumidifier for the Price

-Keystone KSTAD50B – Convinient and Easy to Operate
+Keystone KSTAD50B – Convenient and Easy to Operate

 This would be a highly efficient model that is able to remove 50 moisture pints during one day, coming with a set of electronic controls that are easy to operate and some notable features.
 Let’s see how it fared on our test!